-- (a) Front Yard Setback 3.0 metres

-- (b) Exterior Side Yard Setback 3.0 metres

-- (c) '-H' Holding Provisions:

-- a.
+- (a) Barrier free parking shall be provided at a rate of 4% of the required parking spaces. - (b) '-H' Holding Provisions: - a.
 The 'H' holding provision may be removed as such time as a let of opinion signed by an independent, qualified professional holding a valid license to practice in Ontario as an engineer (P.Eng) is submitted to the Township confirming that the existing municipal water and sewer services contain adequate capacity to serve the requirements of the proposed development

-OS-X Blocks 150-151, 154 on the lands east of County Road 3, south of Railway Street and north of County Road 2.
+OS-X Blocks 214-215 on the lands east of County Road 3, south of Railway Street and north of County Road 2.
+Blocks 6-7 on the lands located west of County Road 3, south of the CN-Rail Right-of-Way, and north of County Road 2.